SagarDetails/SendingMail/README.md

 # SeningMail
-In This project I take data from user( html form) and send on a particular mail using Java Mail API.
+In This project I take data from user(using html form) and send on a particular mail using Java Mail API.